Dicklesworthstone/kissinger_undergraduate_thesis/docs/kissinger_thesis.md

 of proposition must be invoked.
 All unverified sentences have a certain opinion as to their truth attached to them, defined as the weight of the proposition.
-While a truth-value is a property capable of only two values, the positive and the negative, the weight represents a quality in continuous scale ranging from the utmost uncertainty through intermediary degrees to reliability of the highest degree.
+While a truth-value is a property capable of only two values, the positive and the negative, the weight represents a quality in a continuous scale ranging from the utmost uncertainty through intermediary degrees to reliability of the highest degree.
 Such words as 'probably,' 'likely' correspond to the weight of the proposition in ordinary